-Alberto Rojas Maza (Sevilla, 1971) is a freelance photographer since 1995.
-Hee graduated in history from the University of Seville, where he also began to learn about photography.
-His photographic training is completed with different courses held in Spain and the US, where he conducts independent workshops at the ICP in New York.
+Alberto Rojas Maza (Sevilla, 1971).
+Freelance photographer since 1995. degree in history by the University of Seville, where he also began to learn about photography.
+His photographic training is completed with courses held in Spain and the US, where he participated in different workshops at the ICP in New York.
 His work has been exhibited in different Spanish galleries such as Juana de Aizpuru or ARTEXXI and is part of the Contemporary Art Scale Collection, as well as other private collections.
 In 2002 he founded Cobertura Photo, and since 2006 he combines his work as a photographer with the management of collective projects at an international level; he has co-organized EU Women.
 2006 and True or False.
-In 2012, he started directing The Other European Travelers, a project that is still ongoing. www.albertorojasmaza.com
+In 2012, he coordinated The Other European Travelers, a project that is still ongoing.

-Valentin Lujan (Granja de Torrehermosa, Badajoz, 1964).
-He was a biologist in his professional beginnings and he has been working as a professional photographer since 1998.
-Recreation training by great photographers such as Cristina Garcia Rodero, Antoine d'Agata, Paulo Nozolino, Patrick Zachmann, Navia, Tino Soriano and Jeffrey Silverthorne.
+Valentin Lujan (Granja de Torrehermosa, Badajoz, 1964). biologist in his professional beginnings and he has been working as a professional photographer since 1998.
+Training by great photographers such as Cristina Garcia Rodero, Antoine d'Agata, Paulo Nozolino, Patrick Zachmann, Navia, Tino Soriano and Jeffrey Silverthorne.
 His professional field is linked to street reporting, portraiture, advertising and industrial photography and social reporting.
 His most frequent clients are private companies, individuals, advertising agencies and public administrations.

 Luis Castilla (Las Palmas, 1964).
 He graduated with a Bachelor of Fine Arts and began his career in 1990 as a photographer in the daily press.
 He is specialized in photography of spectacle and scenic arts, he alternates this occupation with portrait work in studio, advertising photography and the realization of his personal work.
 In addition to participating in various exhibitions, both individual and collective, his works are published in various graphic media and he is the author of several books on the world of entertainment.
 He has received awards such as the Honor Award from the Association of Andalusian Dance Professionals, and in teaching he has collaborated as a professor at the CAF (Andalusian Center for Photography). www.luiscastilla.com